Is PP405 the Answer to Hair Loss?

 - Phase 2b: Further investigates efficacy and safety in a larger cohort.

 PP405 is currently in Phase 2a, collecting data on dosage and early signs of efficacy.
-Its future progression depends on whether it can replicate these results in broader, more rigorous studies.
+Its future progression depends on whether favorable data analysis persists on in broader, more rigorous studies .
+Completion date is currently uncertain.

 Why AlviArmani Did Not Pursue the FDA Route with TR6